mindsresearch/between_bytes/.github/CONTRIBUTING.md

 ## Recognition
 Contributors who make significant improvements or additions will be recognized in our project documentation.

-We look forward to your contributions and are excited to see how you can help improve SelfScape Insight!
+We look forward to your contributions and are excited to see how you can help improve Between Bytes!